bmentges/brainiak_api/README.rst

 For this purpose, use the forum https://groups.google.com/forum/#!forum/brainiak_api_users to discuss ideas and ask questions.

-We use the twitter https://twitter.com/brainiak_api to broadcast information about the project and related subjects.
+We use the twitter `@brainiak_api <https://twitter.com/brainiak_api>`_'s to broadcast information about the project and related subjects.

 Motivation